Credo AI vs SageMaker Autopilot

 - What is this tool?

-- Credo AI is a platform for managing AI risks, compliance, and policy governance in enterprises.
+- Credo AI is a platform for enterprises to manage AI risk, compliance, and policy governance.

 - How much does it cost?

-- Credo AI offers a free tier; pricing for advanced features is not publicly detailed.
+- Credo AI offers a free tier; paid plans with advanced features are available but pricing is not publicly disclosed.

 - Does it have a free plan?

-- Yes, Credo AI provides a free plan with basic compliance monitoring features.
+- Yes, Credo AI provides a free plan with basic AI risk and compliance monitoring features.

 - What integrations does it support?